foxthefox/ioBroker.ecoflow-mqtt/README.md

 ## WARNING

 This adapter uses a non-offical communication with the devices.
+Wrong communication or setting wrong values can affect the functionality of the device.

 The adapter is based on the work of:
 * my own evaluation and research
 * https://github.com/tolwi/hassio-ecoflow-cloud